 What Is CTS?

 Tendons, nerves, and blood vessels that control your fingers and hand pass through what is known as the carpal tunnel.
-When the tendon sheaths become irritated, they will swell up and put pressure on the medial nerve.
+When the tendon sheaths become irritated, they will swell up and put pressure on the median nerve.
 This results in the weak hands, finger tingling, forearm aches, and elbow pain that define CTS.

 Who Is Most at Risk for CTS?